 The CR-V is packed with common sense, from its enormous center-console storage compartment to its straightforward HVAC controls, it’s just a good place to spend some time in.

 And the cargo area is massive.
 As a matter of fact, the CR-V is still the undisputed king in that department, walking all over already spacious alternatives like a Toyota RAV4 (1,976 liters) or a Nissan Rogue (1,951 liters).
 You get 2,146 liters of total cargo space in the CR-V.

-What we don’t like is its infotainment interface, which like most Honda products of late is an irritating mess of touch-operated controls and downright illogical menus.
+like is its infotainment interface, which like most Honda products of late is an irritating mess of touch-operated controls and downright illogical menus.
 Honda has added physical controls to quell the pre-facelift model’s dim-witted touch-operated layout, and there’s finally a volume knob, thank god.
 The interface also now gets large colorful tiles for the main functions, so it’s vastly improved from the last-generation setup.